Westcon-Comstor launches updated partner portal

 PartnerCentral itself is built in consultation with Westcon-Comstor's partners, using research focusing on United Kingdom and Australia with a study group of 300 people in senior roles.

-Aronson said Westcon's researchers asked the partners how their transition was moving from a reslae model into a subscription and software-as-a-service one, but the majority said they weren't as far along as they'd like to be.
+Aronson said Westcon's researchers asked the partners how their transition was moving from a resale model into a subscription and software-as-a-service one, but the majority said they weren't as far along as they'd like to be.

 PartnerCentral is designed to accelerate the move to the new business models, by simplifying procurement and management of recurring subscription and as-a-service offers at scale.